0vf/QuarkGUI/README.md

 # QuarkGUI
-GUI for Quark
+GUI for Quark<br>
-The actual quark.exe executable is made by Echnobas, all credits to him
+The actual quark.exe executable used is made by Echnobas, all credits to him

 it's cool